6. Programme Management

 9.3.3.9 We will also look at past performance of existing partners.
 New providers will not be penalised for the lack of a track record of delivery.
 However, we will look closely at the forecasted delivery and measure this against similar schemes for comparison, as well as seeking feedback from the local authority on, for example, progress through planning.

 9.3.3.10 Homes England supports partners to meet the locally identified need for affordable housing.
 As such, we consider the views of local authorities on how rented and supported housing bids in their area align with their local affordable housing strategy and address local housing needs.
-You will be asked to provide evidence of your engagement with local strategic housing authorities about development proposals, the feedback received, and evidence that the homes proposed are additional to those required by planning policy (eg. Section 106) on market-led sites.
+You will be asked to provide evidence of your engagement with local strategic housing authorities about development proposals, the feedback received, and evidence that the homes proposed are additional to those required by planning policy (for example, Section 106) on market-led sites.

 c) Strategic priorities